TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-setup.md

 <br></br>

-> [!IMPORTANT]
-> Setting up this type of Incremental Refresh with Tabular Editor 3 is limited to dataset hosted in the Power BI Datasets service.

-<br></br>

 To set up Incremental Refresh, you must configure a new Refresh Policy for the table.
 This is easily done by configuring the Refresh Policy properties once _EnableRefreshPolicy_ is set to `True`:

+<br></br>

+> [!IMPORTANT]
+> Setting up Incremental Refresh with Tabular Editor 3 is limited to dataset hosted in the Power BI Datasets service.
+For Analysis Services custom [partitioning](https://learn.microsoft.com/en-us/analysis-services/tabular-models/partitions-ssas-tabular?view=asallproducts-allversions) is required.

 <br></br>